rockroman/ws/README.md

 We propose the following hypotheses to explain the relationship between house attributes and sale price:

 1. Size Hypothesis:
 Larger properties tend to have higher absolute sale prices.

-We will investigate correlations between attributes related to house size (e.g., square footage, number of bedrooms) and sale price to validate this hypothesis.
+- We will investigate correlations between attributes related to house size (e.g., square footage, number of bedrooms) and sale price to validate this hypothesis.

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed/not confirmed.
-Are features such as '1stFlrSF', 'GarageArea', 'GrLivArea' 'TotalBsmtSF' strongly correlated?</span>
+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as '1stFlrSF', 'GarageArea', 'GrLivArea' 'TotalBsmtSF' proven to be meaningfully correlated in correlation study</span>

 2. Overall Quality Hypothesis:
 We suspect that the overall quality of a house will significantly impact the sale price.
 The higher the quality rating, the higher the expected sale/market price.

+- We will investigate correlations between attributes related to the quality assessment of the house such as 'OverallQual' or 'KitchenQual' to validate the hypothesis

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed/not confirmed.
-Are features such as 'KitchenQual_TA' and 'OverallQual' or other 'Qual' features strongly correlated?</span>
+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as 'KitchenQual_TA' and 'OverallQual' proven to be meaningfully correlated in correlation study</span>

 3. Overall Condition Hypothesis:
 We suspect that the overall condition of a house will influence the sale price.
 Houses in better condition should command a higher price.

+- We will investigate the data on the 'YearBuilt' or 'YearRemodAdd' to validate this hypothesis.

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed/not confirmed.
-Keep in mind that overall condition has overlap with remodel work/date/timing of remodeling work</span>
+o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
+Features such as 'YearBuilt' and 'YearRemodAdd' that reflect overall condition have proven to be meaningfully correlated in correlation study</span>

 ## 4. Rationale to map the business requirements to the Data Visualisations and ML tasks

 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

+* **Business Requirement No. 1**: Visualisation of Data and Correlation Study

+  - Correlation Study (Pearson and Spearman) to verify how house attributes/variables are correlated with the target
+  - Determine the significance of correlation
+  - The variables of the dataset representing the attributes of houses in the dataset are plotted against the house price to gain insight into correlation
+  - The business requirement is addressed in this notebook: **[Correlation Study](jupyter_notebooks\03_correlation_study.ipynb)**

+* **Business Requirement No. 2**: Regression Analysis

+- The target variable (house price) is continuous.
+Therefore, a regression analysis is conducted to address the business requirement.
+If a regression model proves to perform poorly on required metrics, a classification analysis can be done
+- The business requirement is addressed in this notebook: **[ML Modeling](jupyter_notebooks\05_ml_model_and_evaluation.ipynb)**

 ## 5. ML Business Case